 This initial work led to additional improvement programs including the run-down of slow-moving and obsolete materials, as well as the incorporation of new supply chain fulfilment models.

-Argon & Co’s approach to solving the challenge
+Argon & Co’s approach to overcoming materials margin leakage

 With decades spent serving the Australian mining community across Tier 1, Tier 2 and Contract Mining, we bring the best of Argon & Co’s capabilities to bear across Procurement, Inventory, Logistics and Operational Excellence for our clients.

-Our pragmatic and results driven approach brings the sharpest functional and technical depth to eliminate materials margin leakage.
+Our results driven approach brings the sharpest functional and technical depth to eliminate materials’ margin leakage.
 This includes:

 Don’t let inefficiencies erode your performance.
-Discover how Argon & Co can help you build control, visibility, and value into your materials strategy- reach out today
+Discover how Argon & Co can help you build control and visibility, delivering value from your materials strategy – reach out today.

 Jim Cowan